 Protecting the Future of North Portsea Island

-The North Portsea Island Scheme covers 8.4km of Portsmouth’s coastline from Tipner through to Milton.
+The North Portsea Coastal Scheme covers 8.4km of Portsmouth’s coastline from Tipner through to Milton.
 Most of the area is low-lying and many of the current coastal defences are approaching the end of their effective lives.
 Predictions also indicate that sea levels are set to rise by up to a meter over the next 100 years, meaning the flood risk to the area will increase.
 The new scheme is designed to a 1 in 500 year (plus allowance for climate change to 2100) standard of protection against flooding, reducing the risk of flooding from the sea to over 4,200 homes, 500 businesses, and critical infrastructure including the Eastern Road over the next 100 years.

 The Journey So Far